TroelsMortensen/OkayReads/README.md

 I have split the implementation across several branches, see overview below:
 * Part 1 - The main view is in place
+* Part 2 - The book overview can be opened.
+No functionality yet.
+Spend too much time trying to git panes to fit in size :(
+* Part 3 - The search view.
+No functionality, just opening the search view and passing arguments.